-COURSE OUTCOMES: After successful completion of the course, students will be able to:
+After successful completion of this course, the students will be able to:

-- CO1.
-Analyze the response of RC circuits for square input. - CO2: Analyze the characteristics of BJT, FET, DIAC and SCR. - CO3: Design BJT and FET Amplifiers and evaluate the performance parameters from the frequency response. - CO4: Develop the basic applications of diode, transistor and UJT for desired specifications. - CO5.
+- CO1: Analyze the response of RC circuits for square input. - CO2: Analyze the characteristics of BJT, FET, DIAC and SCR. - CO3: Design BJT and FET Amplifiers and evaluate the performance parameters from the frequency response. - CO4: Develop the basic applications of diode, transistor and UJT for desired specifications. - CO5.
 Work independently and in teams to solve problems with effective Communication.